Turloughmore

 It is a small village consisting of two petrol stations, three pubs and the base of a bus service company.
-Turloughmore was designated as a census town by the Central Statistics Office for the first time in the 2016 census, at which time it had a population of 240 people.
+Turloughmore was designated as a census town by the Central Statistics Office for the first time in the 2016 census.
+As of the 2022 census, it had a population of 243 people.

 The village was once known for the horse fair held there, and for the faction-fighting that occurred at the fair (see John Callaghan (Galway)).
 The village represents a long-established settlement with a medieval history, and is near the site of the Battle of Knockdoe (Irish Cath Chnoc Tua), a bloody conflict in 1504 between some of the most powerful magnates of the time.